 Holstein cattle are incredibly popular.
 Indeed, the Holstein breed is by far the number one breed in the world for milk production.

-Back in Europe the average is around 7,500 litres.
+In Europe the average is around 7,500 litres.
 This can vary from a 6,000 litre average on a low cost, spring calving, grass based, farming system on twice a day milking to 12,000 litres on a three times a day milking, highly intensive system.

 David Clarke Livestock source top quality Holsteins from here in Ireland and throughout Europe.
-Our strong relationship with the IHFA (Irish Holstein Friesian Association) helps us to source top quality Holstein cattle in Ireland that will suit any system.
+Our strong relationship with the IHFA (Irish Holstein Friesian Association) helps us to source top quality Holstein cattle that will suit any system.